Part II Oral Examination

 After the examination, the Board’s psychometrician will use a multifaceted statistical model to analyze the candidate’s scores.
-This state-of-the-art statistical analysis controls for the difficulty of the case, the difficulty of the category, and the severity of the rater.
+This state-of-the-art statistical analysis controls for the difficulty of the case, the difficulty of the category, and the severity of the examiner.
 Both parts of the certification examination are criterion-referenced.
 This means that all candidates are evaluated according to the same pre-established standards, rather than being compared to the performance of the other candidates.
-On an annual basis, Parts I and II of the examination are constructed through the coordinated efforts of two test construction committees (TCC’s).
-Each of these committees is comprised of Diplomates who are subject-matter experts.
-The Board’s psychometrician provides information on the measurement characteristics of the items, cases, and the examinations.
-The TCCs evaluate the examinations each year so that the currency and relevancy of the exams can be maintained.

 The Board recommends that, in preparation for the examinations, candidates study the current literature and textbooks in the field of implant dentistry.